 Overall A click or pop is heard when the power is turned on or off.
 Electrical current is being applied to the instrument.
 This is normal.
 The power is automatically turned off.
 This is normal and due to the Auto Power Off function.
 If necessary, set the parameter of the Auto Power Off function (page 19).
 Noise is heard from the instrument's speakers.
 Noise may be heard if a mobile phone is used near the instrument or if the phone is ringing.
 Turn off the mobile phone, or use it further away from the instrument.
 Noise is heard from the instrument's speakers or headphones when using the instrument with the app on the smart device such as smartphone or tablet.
-When you use the instrument along with the app on your smart device, we recommend that you enable "Airplane Mode" on the device to avoid noise caused by communication.
-When wirelessly connecting a smart device with this product, make sure that the Wi-Fi or Bluetooth setting on the device is turned on.
+When you use the instrument along with the app on your smart device, we recommend that you set Wi-Fi or Bluetooth to on after enabling "Airplane Mode" on that device in order to avoid noise caused by communication.
 In the LCD, there are some specific points that are always lit or unlit.
-These are the result of defective pixels and occasionally occur in TFT-LCDs; they do not indicate a problem in operation.
+These are the result of defective pixels and occasionally occur in TFT- LCDs; they do not indicate a problem in operation.
 Mechanical noise is heard during performance.
 The keyboard mechanism of this instrument simulates the keyboard mechanism of an actual piano.
 Mechanical noise is also heard on a piano.
 There is a slight difference in sound quality among different notes played on the keyboard.
 This is normal and is a result of the instrument's sampling system.
 Some Voices have a looping sound.
 Some noise or vibrato is noticeable at higher pitches, depending upon the Voice.
 The overall volume is too low or no sound is heard.
 The master volume may be set too low.
-Set it to an appropriate level with the [MASTER VOLUME] control (page 20).
+Set it to an appropriate level with the [MASTER VOLUME] dial (page 20).
 All keyboard parts are set to off.
-On the Home display, touch [Main]/[Layer]/ [Left] to turn on the part (page 49).
+On the Home display, touch [Main]/ [Layer]/[Left] to turn on the part (page 49).
 The volume of the individual parts may be set too low.
 Raise the volume in the Balance display (page 42).
-Make sure the desired channel is set to on (page 100).
+Make sure the desired channel is set to on (page 97).
 Make sure a pair of headphones or an adapter plug is not connected to the [PHONES] jack.
-Make sure that the "Speaker" is set to "On" from [Menu] → [Utility] → [Speaker/Connectivity].
+Make sure that the "Speaker" is set to "On" from [Menu] \rightarrow [Utility] \rightarrow [Speaker/Connectivity].
 The sound is distorted or noisy.
 The volume may be turned up too high.
 Make sure all relevant volume settings are appropriate.
 This may be caused by certain effects or filter resonance settings.
 Check the effect or filter settings and change them accordingly in the Mixer display, referring to the Reference Manual on the website (page 9).
 Not all simultaneously played notes sound, or the sound of Style or Song seems to be cut off.
-You are probably exceeding the maximum polyphony (page 130) of the instrument.
+You are probably exceeding the maximum polyphony (page 127) of the instrument.
 When the maximum polyphony is exceeded, the earliest played notes will stop sounding, letting the latest played notes sound.
 The keyboard volume is lower than the Song/ Style playback volume.
 The volume of the keyboard parts may be set too low.
 Raise the keyboard volume (Main/Layer/Left), or lower the Song/Style volume in the Balance display (page 42).
 Some characters of the file/folder name are garbled.
 The language settings have been changed.
 Set the appropriate language for the file/folder name (page 22).